fox4snce/simple-claude-chat/README.md

 ## Contributing

 This project is meant to be a simple starting point for developers to build their own Claude-powered chat applications.
 Feel free to fork, modify, and share your improvements.
+I will not be taking pull requests, feature requests, bug reports etc.  For a more feature-full chat client, visit https://github.com/fox4snce/bitbrainchat.git.

 ## Disclaimer